optimizely/agent/tests/acceptance/README.md

-### API acceptance tests for Optimizely Agent project
+### API acceptance tests for Optimizely Agent

+First, do everything from the agent's root directory.

-It is recommended to do it all in a virtual environment.
+It is recommended to set up a python virtual environment (Py version 3.7+).

-1. Make sure you have latest Agent in the root directory.
-If not, then clone it:
-`git clone git@github.com:optimizely/agent.git`
-2. Install [Golang](https://golang.org/doc/install) (>= 1.13) if you don't have it already
+Activate virtual environment.
-3. `pip install -e .`
+Install requirements `pip install -r tests/acceptance/requirements.txt`

+Run tests
-4. `pytest -v agent_acceptance/test_acceptance/ --host http://localhost:8080`
+1. `pytest -v tests/acceptance/test_acceptance/ --host http://localhost:8080`

+`--host` can point to any URL where agent service is located

 To run an individual test
 TBD